-Two-person CPR involves the same procedures as one-person CPR.
-However, two-person CPR makes the entire process faster because of the second single rescuer at the scene of the emergency.
+2 person CPR involves the same procedures as one-person CPR.
+However, this type of CPR makes the entire process faster because of the second single rescuer at the scene of the emergency.
 Also, they have to change positions after about 2 minutes to give one another a breather to do the adult CPR properly without gasping.
-There are many advantages to having 2 people administer CPR, but primarily, it minimizes the interruption of chest compressions.
+There are many advantages to having 2 people administer CPR, but primarily, it minimizes the interruption of performing chest compressions.

-American CPR Care Association offers a completely online CPR/AED certification course to ensure that everyone can receive the training necessary to save a life.
+American CPR Care Association offers a completely online CPR/AED certification course to ensure that everyone can receive the training necessary for saving lives.
 In this blog, we will explain how to properly administer two-person CPR after you give a call to 911 and discuss how this procedure can be essential in the event of an emergency.
 That is an important lesson for two rescuers, as the 2nd rescuer can call 911 or even arrange an AED before the patient loses their consciousness, heading toward brain damage or death situation.